 #2.
 Create a searchable subject line.
-Adding your name, the course number, and section, and the primary purpose of the email help the recipient find and address the email quickly.
+Adding your name, the course number and section, and the primary purpose of the email helps the recipient find and address the email quickly.
 Consider this example: Absence for Jane Smith ENGL 1010-02 for March 15, 2020.

 #3.
 Address your professor in a professional manner.
 Including an appropriate title, such as Dr. or Professor, sets a professional tone.

 #4.
 Stick to one or two topics per email.
 Reading long texts can be overwhelming; stick to the point.

 #5.
 Ask for a response (if you need one).
 Using a question in the body of the email or adding a farewell line that simply states “a response is appreciated” is a way of requesting a response.